-Hello, my name’s Liz and I run the one woman wood turning business ‘Love HeartWood.’
+Hi, my name’s Liz and I’m the one woman wood turning business Love HeartWood.

-When I graduated in 2007 I vowed I would get my own lathe.
-Life getting in the way meant that wasn’t possible until the summer of 2013 when I finally took delivery of my very own lathe the day before my wedding.
-My husband-to-be joked that we’d be setting it up on our honeymoon.
-He wasn’t laughing for long as that’s pretty much what happened.
+When I graduated in 2007 I vowed to get my own lathe.
+Life of course, getting in the way meant it didn’t happen until the summer of 2013, when I took delivery of my very own lathe the day before my wedding.
+My husband-to-be joked we’d be setting it up on our honeymoon.
+He wasn’t laughing for long though as that’s pretty much what happened.

 I was lucky enough to grow up in a beautiful part of Scotland called Fife, where I spent a lot of my childhood playing imaginative games in the woods.
 I learned the names of the trees and always felt safe and happy there.
 That experience has given me a deep emotional connection to wood.

 Wood is an amazingly beautiful material that’s so versatile and durable.
 Growing over time and responding to its environment makes every tree and every piece of wood unique.
 It also has documented health benefits.
 Studies have shown that it can improve concentration and reduce stress levels.
 Something we could all do with.

 My product design studies left me feeling that although mass-manufacture has made items affordable in consequence, they have less value.
 I want to offer people an alternative to this disposability.
 Love HeartWood grew from my passion for turning and my desire to share an appreciation of the hand made item.
 I combine my life experience, design training and craft skills to make functional items with character.

 My greatest joy as a maker is sharing my work with others.
 It’s the connections I make through doing commissions and personalising pieces.
 As well as chatting to people at fairs and online that inspires and motivates me.
 I love to get feedback and hear what you think of my work.
 Plus, I’m always looking for that next great gift idea so please get in touch my emailing me at email@example.com or commenting on one my social media pages.